-A pattern recognition expert witness typically has extensive experience and expertise in computer science, data science, artificial intelligence, neural networks, electrical engineering, and/or machine learning.
+Pattern recognition expert witness candidates typically have extensive experience and expertise in computer science, data science, artificial intelligence, neural networks, electrical engineering, and/or machine learning.
 Cahn Litigation Services is frequently called upon by legal professionals to locate expert witnesses that can support pattern recognition matters, on behalf of the plaintiff or defendant.

 With applications in statistical data analysis, signal processing, image analysis, information retrieval, bioinformatics, data compression, computer graphics and machine learning, pattern recognition refers to the automated recognition of patterns and regularities in data.
 Common applications of pattern recognition techniques are speech recognition, speaker identification, textual classification, handwriting recognition, and facial recognition.
 Pattern recognition is used in image processing, such as identification and authentication (e.g., license plate recognition and fingerprint analysis), medical diagnosis, defense (e.g., target recognition), and mobility (e.g., advanced driver assistance systems and autonomous vehicle technology).

 Pattern recognition matters that require technical expertise typically involve intellectual property, such as patent infringement or trade secret misappropriation.
 Pattern recognition can also be used to aid in a criminal investigation and to predict criminal behavior.